earlSt1/vtt-hidden-entity-links/README.md

 The concept is hide everything on the sidebar, but still have permissions , a classic use is a merchant in apsecific scene cna be used only on that scene not on the sidebar.

-The graphic interaction with new choices on the sidebar context let you decide the entity/document you want to make secret with a simple right click on the specific element or the folder of the sidebar, so you can hide , unhide muliple elements with one click.
+The graphic interaction with new choices on the sidebar context let you decide the entity/document you want to make secret with a simple right click on the specific element or the folder of the sidebar, so you can hide , unhide multiple elements with one click.

 Any issues feel free to ping me on Discord (@Erceron#0370)